meltyourface/blank/posts/Mystical-concepts-and-practices/Esoteric-Affirmations-Chakra-Focused-Ritual-for-Self-Healing-and-Growth/index.md

 Vibrational Frequency: 172.06 Hz
 Affirmation: "I am connected to the Divine, and I embrace my highest self.
 The universe's knowledge flows through me."

-Mudra: Mahasirs Mudra (touch the tips of the index and middle fingers to the tips of the thumbs, join the tips of the ring fingers to the tips of the pinky fingers)
+**Mudra**: Mahasirs Mudra (touch the tips of the index and middle fingers to the tips of the thumbs, join the tips of the ring fingers to the tips of the pinky fingers)
 Visualization: Picture a radiant violet lotus flower at the crown of your head, connecting you to the infinite cosmos.
 Rite: Practice deep, transcendent meditation or engage in spiritual experiences that elevate your consciousness.